Stay involved in your child’s education

 Parent-teacher meetings

-A face-to-face or virtual meeting with a teacher is an important part of regular ongoing communication with the school about your child’s progress, what is being taught in class and how you may support your child’s learning.
+Meeting with your child’s teacher in person or virtually is an important part of regular ongoing communication about your child’s progress.
+You will learn what is being taught in class and how to support your child’s learning.

-Schools try to provide at least one or two face-to-face or virtual meetings with parents a year.
+Schools try to provide at least one or two meetings with parents a year.
 These meetings take a variety of forms.
-For example, they may be parent and teacher; or parent, child and teacher.
-The meeting may be led by the teacher, or your child.
+For example, they may be parent and teacher or parent, child and teacher.
+The meeting may be led by the teacher or your child.

 Tips

-Here are a few tips to make sure that you're prepared to learn the most about your child’s progress, and how you can support their learning in partnership with the school:
+Here are a few tips to make sure you're prepared to learn the most about your child’s progress.
+This helps you support their learning in partnership with the school:

-- Arrive early to maximize your time.
-The schedule of parent-teacher meetings may be tight.
+• arrive early to maximize your time as the schedule of parent-teacher meetings may be tight

-- Have your top three questions or issues written down and ready.
-If the meeting is 15 minutes long, that gives you five minutes for each one.
+• have your top three questions or issues written down and ready and if the meeting is 15 minutes long, that gives you five minutes for each one

-At the start of a new school year, many teachers will ask the best way to contact you.
-The parent-teacher meeting is a good time to express your wish to stay engaged in your child’s schooling and confirm arrangements for staying in touch with the teacher – by telephone, email, text or written notes.
+At the start of a new school year, many teachers will ask the best way to contact you such as by phone, email, text or written notes.
+The parent-teacher meeting is a good time to express your wish to stay engaged in your child’s schooling and confirm arrangements for staying in touch with the teacher.

 Benefits of parent involvement

 As a parent, you are your child’s first teacher.
-You have an influence on your children's attitudes toward school, learning and future success.
-When you are involved in your children's learning – from the early years to high school – you are providing them with an important foundation for success in school and in life.
+You influence your child’s attitudes toward school, learning and future success.
+Your involvement right provides them with an important foundation for success in school and in life.

 Students and parents can benefit through: